thibault/pomodoro/README.md

 Build your own
 --------------

-XXX is open-source and completely local, i.e it means you can build your own, and you don't even need a web server of some kind.
+Pmdr is open-source and completely local, i.e it means you can build your own, and you don't even need a web server of some kind.

 You will need git, npm and grunt installed.